yasglobal/make-paths-relative/readme.txt

 A. Yes, You can exclude the items by using the add_filter (You can find the filter in the Description Area).

 == Changelog ==

+= 0.5.3 =

+  * Enhancements
+    * Added Filter to enable all the settings on plugin activation
+    * Added Uninstall hook to remove the plugin settings

 = 0.5.2 =